 Students earn both a Juris Doctoris (JD) and an LLM in Tax in either the six-semester program or the seven-semester option.
 The innovative and unique six-semester program allows students to earn both degrees without sacrificing summer employment opportunities, thereby giving students a competitive advantage in the employment market at graduation.
-Under the seven-semester option, up to 9 hours of tax credits (not including Federal Income Tax) are earned during the JD program which can be applied toward the LLM degree.
+Under the seven-semester option, up to 9 hours of tax credits (not including Federal Income Tax) are earned during the JD program, which can be applied toward the LLM degree.
 An advantage of the seven-semester option is that it does not require the student to earn any additional credits for the JD degree.

 Students can still consider the traditional one-year program.
 Visit our LLM in Taxation Program webpage for more information about that program.

-- Complete the Permission to Release Academic Record/Information granting permission for the Tax LLM Committee to access the student's JD records and transcript; and (3) Submit one letter of recommendation.
+- Complete the Permission to Release Academic Record/Information form that grants permission for the Tax LLM Committee to access the student's JD records and transcript.

-- Six-semester JD/LLM — May 15 of 2L year
+- Six-semester JD/LLM: May 15 of 2L year

-- Seven-semester JD/LLM — May 15 of 3L year
+- Seven-semester JD/LLM: May 15 of 3L year

 Tax LLM Advisor

-- Upon obtaining the JD degree, take 15 additional tax credits in one full-time semester in the LLM program.
+- Upon obtaining the JD degree, students take 15 additional tax credits in one full-time semester in the LLM program.
 Required courses (which may be part of the 9 credits earned while a JD student or 15 credits earned in the LLM program) are Corporate Taxation and Federal Partnership Taxation or Pass-Through Business Taxation.

-- Earn a grade of 79 or better (or C or better) in the tax classes, whether taken during the JD program or in the LLM program, for credits to count toward the LLM degree.
+- Students must earn a grade of 79 or better (or C or better) in the tax classes, whether taken during the JD program or in the LLM program, for the credits to count toward the LLM degree.
 While still in the JD program, students will receive number grades for tax courses that are part of the JD curriculum, and they will receive letter grades for advanced tax courses that are not part of the JD program (since these courses are not graded under the mandatory mean requirement).

-Cost: one semester of LLM tuition, payable during the full-time semester in the LLM program.
+- Cost: One semester of LLM tuition, payable during the full-time semester in the LLM program.